feel-co/ndg/README.md

 in `Cargo.toml` in the lints section, so running `cargo clippy` should be enough unless you have a weird linter setup.

+> [!WARNING]
-Do note that usage of `unwrap()` is forbidden in `ndg-commonmark`, and `expect()` will cause warnings.
-Since `ndg-commonmark` is a public library, you are expected to use more intuitive error patterns.
-It is fine to panic in `ndg`, but you must ensure that you provide appropriate information with the panic.
+> Do note that usage of `unwrap()` is forbidden in `ndg-commonmark`, and
+> `expect()` will cause warnings.
+Since `ndg-commonmark` is a public library,
+> you are expected to use more intuitive error patterns.
+It is fine to panic in
+> `ndg`, but you must ensure that you provide appropriate information with the
+> panic. `expect()` is somewhat decent at providing information, and should be
+> preferred over `unwrap()` or `panic!`.

 #### Usage without flakes

-We support usage without flakes via [nix/default.nix](./nix/default.nix).
+You may interact with our Nix tooling even if you don't want to use Nix flakes.
+There exists a compatibility interface for flakes in [nix/default.nix](./nix/default.nix).
 Specifically, you can use the following shell commands:

 | With flakes       | Without flakes                  |
 | ----------------- | ------------------------------- |